1sean0/PhotoGallery/README.md

 # PhotoGallery
-An Android app built with Java/Kotlin and XML in Android Studio that fetches and displays images from Flickr.
-Users can search, view images in WebView, and enjoy dynamic browsing.
-Features polling for updates, notifications, and placeholder images.
-Optimized for Google Play store publishing.

-Features:
+PhotoGallery is an Android application designed for publication on the Google Play Store.
+The app fetches and displays thumbnail images from Flickr, providing users with a seamless browsing experience.

+## Features

-- Downloads and displays thumbnail images from Flickr.
+- **Image Fetching:** Utilizes Retrofit and Moshi for efficient network requests and JSON parsing, allowing for smooth retrieval of images from Flickr.

-- Placeholder images populate the RecyclerView until Flickr images are fetched.
-- Allows users to search for images via a query in the search bar.
-- Implements toggleable polling for automatic image updates.
-- Sends notifications to alert users of new images or relevant events.
+- **Dynamic Image Loading:** Implements Coil for dynamic image loading in a RecyclerView, ensuring smooth caching and management of placeholder images.

+- **Asynchronous Operations:** Integrates Kotlin Coroutines to handle asynchronous image searches.

-- Users can tap on an image to view it in a WebView with a subtitle and a progress bar for an enhanced user experience.
+- **Full-Sized Image Viewing:** Includes a WebView for displaying full-sized images with a progress bar to enhance user experience.

-[Runs through Android Studio]
+- **Background Updates:** Utilizes WorkManager to implement a toggleable polling feature, enabling background updates and Notifications to alert users of new images.

+## Technologies Used

+- **Programming Languages:** Java, Kotlin
+- **Development Tools:** Android Studio
+- **Libraries:** Retrofit, Moshi, Coil, WorkManager